astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 1. `$ astro dev stop`, then
 2. `$ astro dev start`

-If your image does not build successfully, it's likely you're missing additional dependencies.
+If your image does not build successfully, it's likely you're missing additional dependencies, Add them as needed.

+For help from our team, reach out to [Astronomer Support](https://support.astronomer.io).

 ### Step 5.
 Push to Astronomer.

-If your image *does* build successfully, you're ready to push it to Astronomer.
+If your image *does* build successfully, you're ready to push it to your Airflow Deployment Astronomer.

 To do so, simply run: